jesg/chrominator/README.md

 available page load strategies:

-  none
+-   none
-  loading
+-   loading
-  interactive
+-   interactive
-  complete (default)
+-   complete (default)

+All the page load strategies but none correspond to the `document.readyState`.
+The none strategy does not wait for anything.

+The default page load strategy can be overridden globally by setting `driver.pageLoadStrategy`.

+The default timeout is 300,000 ms (5 minutes).
+It can be overridded globally by setting `driver.timeouts.pageLoad`.

 **Parameters**